THE RED BOOK CLUB

 The Red Book Club is a free online bookclub in which members read and discuss books with a focus on the unconscious.
 Books include those on Jungian depth psychology, mythology, alchemy, art and the imagination.
 These might be fiction or non fiction and range from academic texts to fairytales, poetry, and artists with a particular focus on the unconscious.

-The book club is open to anyone interested in the subject areas and members often dip in and out - no obligation to read every month, just join in when a book grabs your interest!
+The book club is open to anyone interested in the subject areas and members often dip in and out - no obligation to read every month, just join in when a book or speaker grabs your interest!

 If you would like to join - message to be added to the email info list